By adding so-called "viscosity index improvers", all-season oils are stabilized when hot.

 The second letter in the designation indicates the quality of the oil and is used in alphabetical order.

-Recommended engine oil for A-class vehicles
+Recommended motor oil for A-class car engines

 Petrol engines: